MattDerry/bioloid_ros/README.md

 Prerequisites
 -------------
 1. ROS (hydro or newer)
-2. Bioloid kit with CM-530
+2. Bioloid kit with CM-530 microcontroller
 3. Either the zigbee or BT-210 bluetooth module from Robotis
 4. Bluetooth on the PC